lorenzozaccomer/iterative-multiplier/README.md

 Folders:
 - images: some screen about the simulation with ModelSim
-- report: reports generated via Xilinx ISE
+- report: generated via Xilinx ISE
 - software: advice to install Xilinx ISE on your computer
 - asm chart: contain all the execution graph